-What Tennessee calls an inheritance tax is really an estate tax—that is, a tax imposed only when the total value of an estate exceeds a certain value.
-Under current Tennessee law, the tax kicks in if your estate (all the property you own at your death) has a total value of more than $5 million (in 2015).
+What Tennessee called an inheritance tax was really an estate tax—that is, a tax imposed only when the total value of an estate exceeds a certain value.
+Under Tennessee law, the tax kicked in if your estate (all the property you own at your death) had a total value of more than $5 million (in 2015).

 The taxes that other states call inheritance taxes are not based on the total value of the estate.
 They are imposed on the people who inherit from you, and the tax rate depends on your family relationship.
 Close relatives are either exempt from tax or pay a very low rate, while more distant relatives or unrelated persons are taxed at a higher rate.

 It's the job of your executor to determine whether or not an estate tax return must be filed with the state.
 For deaths in 2015, if the gross estate of a Tennessee resident has a value of more than $5 million, the executor must file a state inheritance tax return.
 No estate tax return must be filed for any deaths after 2015.

 Even if a return must be filed, it doesn't mean the estate will owe tax.
 Deductions are taken from the gross estate (which is pretty much everything you own at death, as discussed below) to arrive at the taxable estate.
 If the taxable estate is lower than the estate tax exemption, no tax will be due.

-Common deductions include expenses such as funeral costs and attorneys’ fees.
-Also, assets you leave to your spouse are not taxed, regardless of amount.
-So if, for example, you leave all of your $6 million estate to your spouse, an estate tax return would have to be filed—but no tax would be due.
+Common deductions include expenses such as funeral costs and attorneys' fees.
+Also, assets left to a spouse are not taxed, regardless of amount.

 The estates of some nonresidents also have to file a Tennessee inheritance tax return.
 If a nonresident owned valuable assets physically in the state (real estate, for example), the estate may need to file a state inheritance tax return.